Rubber-Duck-999/HouseGuard-MVNParent/README.md

 # HouseGuard-MVN-Parent

-HouseGuard-MVN-Parent is two java components that are part of the HouseGuard solution.
+HouseGuard-MVN-Parent is three java components that are part of the HouseGuard solution.

 ## Installation